acarrilho/global/README.md

 ### an extra tidbit

-everyone loves wget/curl but unfortunately unless you're using cygwin or mysysgit you're out of luck. that's why http.exe was born. to use download the requester folder, navigate to it and issue the appropriate command, eg:
+everyone loves wget/curl but unfortunately on windows unless you're using cygwin or mysysgit you're out of luck. that's why http.exe was born. to use got to the **requester** folder and issue the appropriate command, eg:

 ```http.exe -u "http://www.google.com/" -ua "Sample_User_Agent" -m "GET" -ct "text/html" -oc```